News

 “These schools need immediate, structured support to reset expectations, restore order, and protect instructional time,” the Manhattan Institute report reads.

 During a recent discussion on classroom management, panel members of the American Enterprise Institute highlighted other challenges for educators, including the rise of therapeutic culture and the loss of respect for teachers stripped of authority.
-In the resulting chaotic environment, they said, teachers get burned out, and students who want to learn fall behind due to constant disruptions.
+In the resulting chaotic environment, they said, teachers get burned out and students who want to learn fall behind because of constant disruptions.

 “If children don’t behave, then nothing else is going to be achieved,” Tom Bennett, founder of the nonprofit researchED organization, said during the event.